Ferrari looking to get back on track in F1 at Monaco GP

 Vettel struggles to contain his composure at times.
 Late last season, the German driver threw away the chance to regain the championship lead from Hamilton with a similarly brash move during the Singapore GP.
 It set the tone for the remaining races, as his title bid spiraled out of control.

-Although Vettel defended his team's tactical decision, it seemed overly risky and revealed a tendency to make panicky calls within the Ferrari team.
-There is a nervous aura surrounding Ferrari.
-Last month, a mechanic broke his leg after a botched tire change in Bahrain.
+"It's fair to summarize Barcelona wasn't a good race for us.
+We fell a bit behind," Vettel said.
+"Time will tell if we've found a good direction."

-However, although Mercedes grabbed a 1-2 finish in Barcelona, it remains to be seen whether it was a one-off.
+Although Mercedes grabbed a 1-2 finish in Barcelona, it remains to be seen whether it was a one-off and Ferrari still has more pace.

 Barcelona's track layout and surface suited Mercedes, whereas Monaco's is more awkward.
 Because of the tight and twisty nature of the 3.4-kilometer (2.1-mile) street circuit, whoever takes pole position on Saturday is favored for victory in the glittering jewel in the F1 calendar.